trevorl816/home-network-vlan-setup/README.md

 # Home Network VLAN Configuration Guide

-This guide details the steps to segment a home network using VLANs with the following hardware setup:
+This guide shows how you can setup VLANS for your home network with the following hardware:

 - **Router:** OPNsense
 - **Switch:** Netgear GS108E V3